 Include a general description for each group and explain how that class of products or services serves your target audience.
 Under each subheading, describe the product or service's unique fit within your offerings and how it is complementary to the general need of your target audience addressed by its corresponding group.

-Step 3 - Define Your Target Market
+3. Define Your Target Market

-If you are targeting individual end users, the definition of your target market should include age, gender, culture, location, relationship status, sexual orientation, religion, personality type, interests, mental state or any other characteristics unique to your target population.
+If you are targeting individual send users, the definition of your target market should include age, gender, culture, location, relationship status, sexual orientation, religion, personality type, interests, mental state or any other characteristics unique to your target population.

 Target markets are best expressed in a paragraph or two (as opposed to jot structure) for more fluent reading.
 If you are targeting both individuals and businesses, be sure to note this and provide a breakdown for each.
-You may also be marketing to multiple individual populations or multiple business populations.
+You may also be marketing to multiple individual populations or various business populations.

-Step 4 - Identify Your Competitors
+4. Identify Your Competitors

 As a general rule (but not always), your competitors will be in the same vicinity as you.
 Take stock within a reasonable radius to identify other businesses in your industry that overlap with your niche.
 If you are working with an e-commerce platform, many of your competitors will be in cyberspace.